-This feature controls the intensity of the instrument panel lights.
-The knob for this feature is located on the exterior lamps control.
+The knob for the instrument panel light is located on the exterior lamps control.
 Pull the knob out halfway and then turn the knob clockwise to brighten or counterclockwise to dim the lights.

 Courtesy Lamps

 When a door is opened, the courtesy lamps automatically come on.
 They make it easy for you to enter and leave your vehicle.
 You can also manually turn these lamps on by turning the exterior lamps control clockwise all the way to DOME.